microsoft/fluentui/packages/merge-styles/README.md

 * Until all Fabric components use the merge-styles library, this will only return a subset of the styling.
 Also a known limitation and work in progress.

 * The rehydration logic has not yet been implemented, so we may run into issues when you rehydrate.

+* Only components which USE mergeStyles will have their css included.
+In Fabric, not all components have been converted from using SASS yet.